tmcintos/macos-automount-notes/README.md

 ## The Problem

 We want to automount several NFS shares from a server on our local network at `/Network/{Applications,Library,Users,share,usrlocal}` in the Mac file system.
-Furthermore, we want this to work with a MacBook running macOS 13.1, regardless of whether it is on the local network or not.
+Furthermore, we want this to work with a MacBook running macOS 13.1, regardless of whether it is on the local network or not (*meaning, the system should not hang for inordinate periods of time when not on the local network*).

 ## Assumptions